Anthony Ryan’s A Raven’s Shadow Series Has Been Optioned for TV

 Recent Comments

-- Paul Weimer on Adventures in Retail!
-SFF Stories Set in Department Stores 1 min ago

-- Russell H on 5 Fictional Books Based on Real Folklore 1 min ago
+- B0b on 5 Books About War and Military Culture 1 hour ago

-- Lisamarie on Oathbringer Reread: Chapter One Hundred Four 3 mins ago
+- wiredog on 5 Books About War and Military Culture 3 hours ago

+- Atrus on “It’s hard for a good man to be king” — Black Panther 3 hours ago

-- Scáth on Oathbringer Reread: Chapter One Hundred Four 5 mins ago
+- Havi on Oathbringer Reread: Chapter One Hundred Four 5 hours ago

-- John on Oathbringer Reread: Chapter One Hundred Four 8 mins ago

-- ajay on Adventures in Retail!
-SFF Stories Set in Department Stores 9 mins ago
+- Daniele A. Gewurz on Watchmen Delves Into Angela’s Past with Dark Hints of Her Future 5 hours ago